 Having different refractive indexes is what bends the rays to form an image.
 The light rays finally are received and focused on the retina.
 The retina contains photoreceptor cells called rods and cones and these basically detect the intensity and the frequency of the light.
 Further, the image that is formed is processed by millions of these cells, and they also relay the signal or nerve impulses to the brain via the optic nerve.
 The image formed is usually inverted but the brain corrects this phenomenon.
 This process is also similar to that of a convex lens.

-In any case, now that we have learnt something about the human eye, each eye is very important and they play a distinct part in helps humans to see.
+In any case, now that we have learned something about the human eye, each eye is very important, and they play a distinct part in helps humans to see.